 I tried using shampoo bar soap before and it did not work.
 No one told me that you usually have to wait about 2 weeks for your hair to stop overproducing oils from being stripped consistently with store-bought shampoos or that sometimes hard water makes it difficult, or that you need to use a conditioner afterwards to help with the mineral deposits and pH balance.

-I have taken a few weeks to adjust my overly stripped hair and scalp and I am seeing a huge difference.
-I’m going to do another baking soda rinse to help get rid of the last of the product residues and follow with apple cider vinegar, then wash.
-I’m really loving the shampoo bar and am glad that I went ahead and made the transition.
+I had to do a baking soda rinse to help get rid of the last of the product residues and follow with apple cider vinegar, then wash.
+This is hard on the hair and I don’t recommend doing that unless you have serious build up.

 This is the wonderful recipe that I have been using.

 There are many options that you can try if you are making your own (add what you love).